chipsalliance/firrtl-spec/spec.md

 * All ground types are passive.
 * All probe types are passive.
-* All properties types are passive.
+* All property types are passive.
 * A vector type is passive if and only if the element type is passive.
 * A bundle type is passive if and only if it contains no field which is marked `flip` and the type of each field is passive.